 We also focus our attention on firms with high and low leverage.
-The idea is that for firms with high leverage the marginal cost of new debt could increase very quickly due to the fact that the probability and the severity of failure increase fast for high-tech firms (Section 2).
+As explained in Section 2, the idea is that for firms with high leverage the marginal cost of new debt could increase very quickly due to the fact that the probability and the severity of failure increase fast for high-tech firms.
 For them the benefit of issuing equity to finance innovation should be stronger.
-In Figure 3 we report the results of estimation of IV bivariate probit models for high tech firms with high and low leverage (higher or lower than 30 per cent, the first quartile of the leverage distribution).
-The marginal effect of issuing equities on the probability of R&D is significant only for high leveraged high-tech firms: it is equal to 23 percentage points, almost 40 per cent of the relevant estimated probability of R&D.
+In Figure 4 we report the results of estimation of IV bivariate probit models for high tech firms with high and low leverage (higher or lower than 30 per cent, the first quartile of the leverage distribution).
+The marginal effect of issuing equities on the probability of R&D is significant only for high-tech firms with higher leverage: it is equal to 23 percentage points, almost 40 per cent of the relevant estimated probability of R&D.